crcdng/building_games_with_flutter/README.md

 Updated code of the book "Building Games with Flutter" by Paul Teale / Packt

-Code updated for Flame 1.14 / Flutter 3.16
+for Flame 1.14 / Flutter 3.16

 - https://flame-engine.org/
 - https://flutter.dev/

-Notable differences: adding components to `world`, different particle effect.
-Checked chapter 8 on web, other chapters on macOS.
+Rationale: I found the book to be a good comprehensive introduction to game development with the Flame game engine.
+However, Flame has changed a lot since the book came out.
+So I updated the code as I went through the chapters as an exercise.
+I left most of the code intect with two the notable differences: adding components to the `world` instead of the game object, and tweaking the particle effect.
+Checked chapter 8 on web, and other chapters on macOS.

 TODO: test on mobile, refactor a few places, tweak parameters

+Platform folders are not in git so you have to add them yourself.

 Building Games with Flutter by Paul Teale, Packt, 2021.
 - https://www.packtpub.com/product/building-games-with-flutter/9781801816984